Bylaws

 Section 2: Eligibility

-Certified Member: Any interpreter or transliterator of American Sign Language and/or English who holds valid certification accepted by the RID, Inc.
+1. Certified Member: Any interpreter or transliterator of American Sign Language and/or English who holds valid certification accepted by RID.

-Associate Member (pre-certified): Any individual who is actively engaged in the interpretation of American Sign Language and English and/or the transliteration of English, but who does not hold valid certification accepted by the RID, Inc.
+2. Associate Member (pre-certified): Any individual who is actively engaged in the interpretation of American Sign Language and English and/or the transliteration of English, but who does not hold valid certification accepted by RID.

-Student/Supporting Member: Any pre-certified individual currently enrolled in a course of study in interpretation of American Sign Language and English and/or the transliteration of English.
-OR Any non-certified individual with an interest in supporting the purposes and activities of the organization who does not meet eligibility requirements for Sections 2.A, 2.B, or 2.C under Article III Membership.
+4. Student/Supporting Member: Any pre-certified individual currently enrolled in a course of study in interpretation of American Sign Language and English and/or the transliteration of English.
+OR Any non-certified individual with an interest in supporting the purposes and activities of the organization who does not meet eligibility requirements for Sections 2.A or 2.B under Article III Membership.

 Section 3: Membership Status